Level/abstract-level/README.md

 Returns a promise for the value.
 If the `key` was not found then the value will be `undefined`.

-If the database indicates support of snapshots via `db.supports.snapshots` then `db.get()` _should_ read from a snapshot of the database, created at the time `db.get()` was called.
-This means it should not see the data of simultaneous write operations.
-However, this is currently not verified by the [abstract test suite](#test-suite).

 ### `db.getMany(keys[, options])`

 Get multiple values from the database by an array of `keys`.
 The optional `options` object may contain: